 Pros Cons Intuitive user-interface The free version is quite limited A solid library of filters Advanced color grading Better control over images with selective adjustments

 Install: (Free, $4.99/month)

+Featuring over 200 professionally designed presets, the app offers a lot of flexibility while editing your RAW photos.
 You can also use editing tools like saturation and contrast to refine your images.
-Besides, there are fade and grain tools to add texture and even mimic analog fil effects.
+Besides, there are fade and grain tools to add texture and even mimic analog film effects.
 Notably, tools like HSL and split tone can also play a vital role in enhancing the overall appearance of your photo.

-Install: (Free, $19.99/year)
+Install: (Free, $29.99/year)

 When it comes to creating amazing art design, Lightricks Photofox has long been one of the best in the business.
 So, if you are looking for a RAW photo editor that can let you craft eye-catching art, you should try out Photofox.

 Featuring a great collection of art filters and eye-catching effects, the photo editing app turns your image into a masterpiece with little effort.
 Depending on your needs, you can mix your photos in several different ways to craft a unique design.

 Just in case you want to have better control over your image, you would appreciate the ability to create stunning double exposures with the help of adjustable blending modes and layers.
 Besides, it also offers a pretty good image correction tool that allows you to curve, heal, or even fine-tune intensity.